AlbionsRefuge/bubbles-faq/behind the scenes.md

 ### How does alphabet.js work?

-In alphabet.js is defined only one object called `document.alphabet`.
+In alphabet.js there is defined only one object called `document.alphabet`.

-`document.alphabet` is collection of objects (representing single characters) with names coded in hexadecimal values (in pattern `A + hexValue`).
-Code of script is organized in this manner:
+`document.alphabet` is a collection of objects (representing single characters) with names coded in hexadecimal values (in the pattern `A + hexValue`).
+The code in this script is organized in this manner:
 ```
 document.alphabet = {
     A79: {